AlexandreGazagnes/ethOS-update-manager/README.md

 <br><br>

 ##  CONTRIBUTING
-Feel free to submit any issues/pull resquest you want <p>
+Feel free to submit any issues / pull resquest you want <p>
 Clone, download and fork at will <p>
 Staring and following also strongly recommended
 <br><br>